-If you have any questions please feel free to call us, you can speak to an Adelaide Funeral Director and allay any fears or concerns.
-English Rose Funerals are available 24 hours to answer any questions you may have.
+If you have any questions please feel free to call us, you can speak to an Adelaide Funeral Director and address any fears or concerns.

 The loss of a loved one can cause much stress and anxiety and of course the question is “where do I start”